MVCSPltwStudent/MVCS-Robotix-2018-2019/BotCode-Latest/README.md

 Please do not forget to update the changelog when uploading a new version.

+IMPORTANT: THE FRONT OF THE ROBOT IS THE INTAKE SIDE.

 Connection Guide:

  Port1: LiftMotor2 (Can be combined with Prt.
 6 in necessity